Meat dress of Lady Gaga: Design

 Fernandez was approached by fellow designer and stylist Formichetti to produce the dress, with it planned out over the course of a week, Formichetti having styled the look.
 The dress was asymmetrical, with a cowled neck.
 Fernandez specifically chose cuts to ensure that the dress kept well.
 Flank steak was chosen as the material to use, with the meat coming from his family butcher.
 The dress required Gaga to be stitched into the outfit backstage.

 Fernandez said of his design, "I knew the dress would be one of other amazing pieces Gaga wore that night.
 It's very well made and looked great on her, on and off camera.
 We didn't get a chance to have a fitting.
 The only time she had it on was for the VMAs.
 Only when I saw it in the monitor did I know it would be big."

 Fernandez reporting Gaga's opinion in an interview said that Gaga herself said it smelled good, because it smelled like meat.
 The designer talked of what was to happen to the dress after the awards show, "The dress will be put in an archive with all of her dresses.
 The Gaga Archives, I suppose.
 It won't last, that's the beauty of it.
 When it is brought out again, hopefully it will be in a retrospective, and it will be a different dress, which is the best thing.
 I like the idea of it changing and evolving into something else".
 He later explained that the dress would be preserved and made into a type of jerky before being archived.

 The Rock and Roll Hall of Fame paid $6,000 to taxidermist Sergio Vigilato to preserve the dress.
-It had been frozen following the two television appearances, although Vigilato discovered signs of decomposition on the dress which had occurred prior to it being frozen, and noted it was emitting an odor once it was defrosted.
+It had been frozen following the two television appearances, although Vigilato discovered signs of decomposition on the dress which had occurred prior to its being frozen, and noted it was emitting an odor once it was defrosted.
 It was treated with bleach, formaldehyde and detergent to kill any bacteria, and was reconditioned by being dyed dark red once it was preserved so to give it the same appearance as when first worn.
 However, after the preservation there were several pieces of beef left over and not included in the reworked dress.

 Preceding Fernandez's creation, Gaga had worn a bikini made of meat on the front cover of the Japanese edition of Vogue.
 She later wore a faux-meat dress while performing the songs "Americano" and "Poker Face" during her Born This Way Ball concert tour (2012–2013).